Skip to Content

 Journey for Wildness tips: These boots were made for walking

-Well, this year could be your chance!
-Journey for Wildness will see people take on journeys great and small to help wild places.
+Journey for Wildness will see people take on journeys great and small to help benefit our vital wild places.

-But maybe you haven’t been poring over maps, plotting adventures and daydreaming during the pandemic.
-Maybe you do want to help but you aren’t sure where to start.
+You may not have been poring over maps, plotting adventures and daydreaming of long journeys.
+Something less ambitious might suit you better and you want to help but you're not sure where to start.

 Here are some handy tips to get you started on your Journey for Wildness.